 I was dumbfounded when my brother died in the early 60’s.
 His death made death real for the first time in my life.
 This caused a life versus death quandary that occupied my every waking moment for months.
 What was the true nature of life and death?
 One day, sitting on the bus coming home from work it struck me that life and death were two sides of the same reality.
 Later, I came across the Tao Te Ching which stated in chapter one, “these two are the same but diverge in name as they issue forth”.
 That rang true, although a dozen years passed before I could write anything to reflect this experience.
 Meanwhile, discussing anything took the form of me being a devil’s advocate on everything.
 Every issue had its dipolar twin.

-I am using this term to indicate the idea of stepping outside the box, to step outside the box, to step outside the box… ad infinitum… to see “beyond” the box.
-In this vein, I imagine a meta-view of balance must include imbalance as integral to ‘perfect’ balance.
+I am using this term to indicate the idea of stepping outside-the-box, to step outside-the-box, to step outside-the-box… ad infinitum… to see beyond the box.
+In this vein, I imagine a meta-view of balance must include imbalance as integral to true balance.
 Imbalance ‘balances’ balance.
 Seen together, balance and imbalance compose an all-inclusive whole.
 Thus, whether I’m balanced or imbalanced makes no difference for I will need one or the other to counterbalance circumstances.
 I suppose that explains why nothing ever resolves itself.
 If it did, the universe would end… or begin.
 Poof!